DNA Genetic Analysis

 PCR (polymerase chain reaction)

-Analysis of the fragments obtained by electrophoresis forms the genetic fingerprint of a person which can then be compared to determine a parentage link.
+The analysis of the fragments obtained by electrophoresis forms the genetic fingerprint of a person which can then be compared to determine a parentage link.
 Since the length of a particular fragment can vary from one individual to another, with the exception of identical twins, the probability that two people have the same genetic fingerprint is almost zero (1 in 3 billion).

 Read the results of a DNA test